Maung Maung Tin (prince): Historian

 Besides being a writer and government official, Maung Maung Tin was also a historian.
 It is not known, however, why he developed an interest in history, but based on the many activities he conducted throughout his life, it can be concluded that Maung Maung Tin, following his country's loss of independence, felt a great need to safeguard and preserve Burmese history, culture, and religion for future generations.

-Maung Maung Tin possessed a profound passion for collecting, amassing a remarkable collection that showcased the very best of Burmese civilization.
-Over the course of several decades, he astutely gathered an array of cultural artifacts and antiques, including ancient Theravada Buddhist scriptures and canonical gold inscriptions inscribed on white parapaik (palm leaf manuscripts).
-This was an activity he undertook up until the Second World War.
-This collection of his, stored in his Mandalay home, eventually grew to over 4,000 palace manuscripts, including records, drawings, plays, etc. before it was set ablaze by retreating allied KMT Chinese forces in 1942 during the Japanese invasion of Burma.
+Maung Maung Tin collected items related to Burmese civilization.
+Over several decades, he gathered cultural artifacts and antiques, including ancient Theravada Buddhist scriptures and canonical gold inscriptions on white parapaik (palm leaf manuscripts).
+He continued this activity until the Second World War.
+The collection, stored in his Mandalay home, consisted of over 4,000 palace manuscripts, including records, drawings, and plays, before it was destroyed by fire by retreating KMT Chinese forces in 1942 during the Japanese invasion of Burma.

 This interest of his eventually compelled him towards a stint as a college professor.
 After briefly stepping down from the civil service in 1921, Maung Maung Tin volunteered as a professor to teach students of the Mandalay College history twice a week, which he did so in the hopes that the knowledge he imparted would benefit future generations.